JNRowe/vim-configs/dein.rst

 .. note::

     The filetype hooks are *my* hooks.
-I often want highlighting in vim files because I’m always editing my colour scheme, but I don’t need it for C in general because it is relatively uncommon for my C file to actually be dwm’s config.h.
+I often want highlighting in :command:`vim` files because I’m always editing my colour scheme, but I don’t need it for C in general because it is relatively uncommon for my C file to actually be :command:`dwm`\’s :file:`config.h`.

 ``NrrwRgn``
 '''''''''''